Short summary of the taxation of private persons in 2017

 Private individuals must file their annual tax returns by the 20 May of the year following the given tax year, private individuals required to pay VAT and individual entrepreneurs must file by the 25 February of the following year.
 The possible outstanding taxes are also to be paid by these dates, taking the already withheld tax and paid tax advance into consideration.

-The obligation to file a tax return must be performed on the 1653 form for year 2016.
+The obligation to file a tax return must be performed on the ‘SZJA form of the current year –in the case of income for the year 2017 on 17SZJA form.